Who we are

 St Peters, Freshford

-St. Peter’s is a Grade 2 listed building in the heart of the conservation area of the village.
+St Peter’s is a Grade 2 listed building in the heart of the conservation area of the village.
 Parts of the church date from the late fifteenth century.
-It has a fine peal of 6 bells.
+It has a fine peal of six bells.
 The church can seat approximately 150 people in the pews and is open each day.
 The last quinquennial inspection was held in November 2013, which raised no major problems.
 The building’s main difficulties concern disabled access, inside and outside, and poor parking Across the road from the building is the Old Bakery, converted for church use approximately twenty years ago.
 It is held in trust by the Diocese for St Peter’s.
-In recent years it has been increasingly difficult to fund the maintenance of both the church and the Old Bakery.
-The church committee has now recommended the sale of the Old Bakery, with the funds being used to completely re-order the church.
-This would allow us to create disabled access both inside and outside the building, remove the pews and replace with more suitable furniture and decorate internally.
-The vision is to create a building which will not only include the facilities now provided by the Old Bakery, but which will have wider use for the community, especially the church school which is within easy walking distance and which uses the church for its school services.
-Our hope is that a building can be created which will complement the other two churches in the parish.
+We are delighted that St Peter’s Church Disabled Access Appeal has been chosen as the Galleries Charity of the Year.
+Not only will it raise some much needed funds but, very importantly, it will lift our profile in the community.
+Many of you will know that this is just the first part of our reordering project to make St Peter’s Church a more welcoming and comfortable building to visit and one that can accommodate a number of different community activities.
+Our planning application for the access will shortly be sent to BANES Planning Department.

 St Mary the Virgin, Limpley Stoke